Photo: Kenny Bengtsson/Scanpix

 Everyone knows that Swedes pay a lot of tax; Sweden is as noted for its high personal taxes as it is for IKEA furniture and ABBA.
 Given that tax is a dirty word for many people around the world, you might expect that the government agency that grabs about a third of the average hard-working Swede’s pay packet would be public enemy No 1.

+But the truth is, the Swedish Tax Agency (Skatteverket) remains pretty popular.
+A 2019 survey (link in Swedish) by market research institute Kantar Sifo concluded that the Tax Agency has the ninth best reputation of 40 major Swedish public bodies.
 So how has the Swedish Tax Agency managed to pull off what seems like the ultimate confidence trick – taking people’s money but leaving most of them grateful and smiling?

 From cradle to grave – literally